-The Good Earth is also an odd choice as winner of the Pulitzer, since the plot and characters are so far removed from the American experience, however this was the year of (once again) new terms for awarding the Pulitzer Prize for Fiction.
+The Good Earth is also an odd choice as winner of the Pulitzer Prize since the plot and characters are so far removed from the American experience, however this was the year of (once again) new terms for awarding the Pulitzer Prize for Fiction.
 The language was revised to: “…for the best novel published during the year by an American author.”
 The Jury decided unanimously upon The Good Earth for “its epic sweep, its distinct and moving characterization, its sustained story-interest, its simple and yet richly-colored style.”
 They also considered Willa Cather’s Shadow on the Rock and R. E. Spencer’s The Lady Who Came to Stay.
 Former Pulitzer Official, John Hohenberg wrote of the popularity of The Good Earth: “To a bewildered people mired in a terrible economic breakdown, the story of the hardships of Chinese peasants somehow was most appealing.”
 The 1932 Novel Jury was composed of returning jurors: Jefferson B. Fletcher (Chair), Robert M. Lovett, Albert B. Paine.

 Shortly after its publication, Buck wrote two sequels to The Good Earth, including Sons (1932), about Wang’s sons and how they handle his estate after his death; and A House Divided (1935), which is about the third generation of the Lung family in the 20th century particularly Wang Lung’s grandson, Wang Yuan, as he faces new life under communist China.
 The whole trilogy is sometimes called “The House of Earth” trilogy.

 Click here to read my review of the 1937 film version of The Good Earth starring Paul Muni as Wang Lung.